• Skip to primary navigation

 How long can burritos be frozen for?

-Your burritos will be good at least 2 months in the freezer (if they last you that long!).
+Your freezer burritos will be good at least 2 months in the freezer (if they last you that long!).
 Once thawed, they will last you 1-2 days in the refrigerator.

-How do you reheat frozen burritos?
+How do you reheat freezer burritos?

 You can heat your frozen burrito by placing it on a microwave safe plate and microwave for 1 minute on high.
 You can also thaw the burritos in the refrigerator and then bake them for about 20 minutes at 350 degrees.

-• ½ pound boneless, skinless chicken breast – $0.99
+• ½ pound boneless, skinless chicken breast – $1.39 ($2.79/pound at ALDI)

-• shredded cheese – $1.50
+• shredded cheese – $1.75 ($3.50/pound at Ralphs)

-• two cans pinto beans – $0.88
+• one large can pinto beans – $2.00 (Ralphs)

-• salsa verde – $1.00
+• salsa verde – $1.00 (Ralphs)

-• dozen tortillas – $1.50
+• 8 tortillas – $2.39 (Ralphs)

 How to save even more: